mwolfhoffman/node-jwt-sqlite-typescript-starter/README.md

 # Node-JWT-Sqlite-TypeScript-Starter

 This is an updated version of my older repo that was written using vanilla JS.
-I use TypeScript now for my APIs so this repo includes TS.
+I just about always use TypeScript now for my node APIs so this repo includes TS.

 This is a fast, simple, and lightweight starter for node.js REST APIs.
-It uses `sqlite3` for data storage and `njwt` and `bcrypt` for safe authentication.
+It uses `sqlite3` for data storage and `njwt` and `bcrypt` for safe authentication with hashed passwords and JWT.

-This project is meant to be a template for quickly spinning up MVPs for side projects, and should not be used in production without modification.
+**This project is meant to be a template for quickly spinning up MVPs for side projects, and should not be used in production without modification.**

 <br />